Margaret Carr (writer)

-Margaret Jean Carr (née Heron; 28 January 1913 - 17 July 2008) was a Canadian columnist and food editor.
-She is best known for writing the Toronto Star daily column, “Cooking Chat”.
+Margaret Jean Carr (née Heron; 28 January 1913 – 17 July 2008) was a Canadian columnist and food editor.
+She is best known for writing the Toronto Star daily column, "Cooking Chat".

+Education

+Carr graduated from the University of Toronto with a degree in Home economics.

 Career

-Early Career and Education

-Prior to writing “Cooking Chat”, Carr graduated from the University of Toronto with a degree in Home Economics and worked in the Canadian Embassy in Washington for five years.
-During this time, Carr’s husband, Kenneth Randall Carr (29 January 1913 - 3 November 1983), worked at the British Air Commission.
+Prior to writing "Cooking Chat", she worked in the Canadian Embassy in Washington for five years.
+During this time, Carr's husband, Kenneth Randall Carr (29 January 1913 – 3 November 1983), worked at the British Air Commission.

-Upon returning from Washington to the Greater Toronto Area in 1950, she became Jean Brodie Firth’s assistant for the second time.
-Jean Brodie Firth, who was the editor of the cooking pages for the Toronto Star Weekly, recommended Carr be the author for “Cooking Chat” upon her retirement after 34 years at the Star.
+Upon returning from Washington to the Greater Toronto Area in 1950, she became Jean Brodie Firth's assistant for the second time.
+Jean Brodie Firth, who was the editor of the cooking pages for the Toronto Star Weekly, recommended Carr be the author for "Cooking Chat" upon her retirement after 34 years at the Star.
 This move replaced Marjorie Elwood, who had written the column for three and a half years, with Carr.
-Meanwhile, Elwood replaced Firth’s position.
+Meanwhile, Elwood replaced Firth's position.
 These changes were announced on the front page of the Toronto Star on 6 January 1951.
 Carr was thirty-seven when she was appointed to the role.